-- .
-Full 1/e-width of the near field intensity distribution. - Range where the attenuation is <0.25 dB/m - · We regret that we cannot provide this proprietary information.
+- a.
+At Design Wavelength - b.
+Full 1/e 2 width of the near field intensity distribution. - c.
+Over Operating Wavelength Range - d.
+We regret that we cannot provide this proprietary information. - e.
+Core Formed by Removing 7 Hexagonal Unit Cells of the Cladding